GroupEat/groupeat-api/app/Orders/docs/main.md

 + Response 404

-## Place order [/orders]
+## Create group order [/orders]

 ### POST

-Only activated customers are allowed to place an order.
+Only activated customers are allowed to create a group order.

 The request must contain all the data required to attach a delivery address to the order.

-To join an existing group order instead of creating a new one, just add the corresponding `groupOrderId` to the request.

-The attributes dedicated to the order itself are `foodRushDurationInMinutes` (useless when joining a group order) which must be between {{ orders.minimum_foodrush_in_minutes }} and {{ orders.maximum_foodrush_in_minutes }} minutes and the `productFormats` object that indicate the desired amount of each product format.
+The attributes dedicated to the order itself are `foodRushDurationInMinutes` which must be between {{ orders.minimum_foodrush_in_minutes }} and {{ orders.maximum_foodrush_in_minutes }} minutes and the `productFormats` object that indicate the desired amount of each product format.
 All the product formats must of course belong to the same restaurant.

 The restaurant must stay opened at least {{ restaurants.opening_duration_in_minutes }} minutes more to create a group order.

-When creating a group order, the distance between the given address and the restaurant must be less than {{ restaurants.around_distance_in_kilometers }} kilometers.
-To join a group order, the distance between the first delivery address and the given one must be less than {{ orders.around_distance_in_kilometers }} kilometers.
+The distance between the given address and the restaurant must be less than {{ restaurants.around_distance_in_kilometers }} kilometers.

 + Request

         {
             "foodRushDurationInMinutes": 30,
             "productFormats": {"1": 2, "2": 3},
+            "deliveryAddress": {
                 "street": "Allée des techniques avancées",
                 "details": "Bâtiment A, chambre 200",
                 "latitude": 48.711042,
                 "longitude": 2.219278,
+            },
             "comment": "Please add some meat to my vegan pizza..." // optional, limited to 1000 characters }